Albert Edward Anson: Stage career

 He first appeared in New York in 1902, in Shakespeare's Julius Caesar.

-As a member of the New Theatre Company, which included many English actors, he was in the first play produced in the New Theatre in New York, opening on 6 November 1909, playing Octavian in Shakespeare's Antony and Cleopatra, and was in Galsworthy's Strife, opening on 17 November.
+As a member of the New Theatre Company, which included many English actors, Anson appeared in the first production staged at the New Theatre in New York.
+Opening on 6 November 1909, the production was Shakespeare's Antony and Cleopatra, in which he played Octavian.
+Later that month he also appeared in John Galsworthy's Strife, which opened on 17 November.
 The company produced Shakespeare's The Merry Wives of Windsor, which opened on 7 November 1910, Anson playing Master Ford.
-This last play came in December 1910 to Toronto, where a reviewer wrote, "Mr. Anson was especially fine as the jealous husband Ford.
+The production was staged in Toronto in December 1910, where a reviewer wrote, "Mr. Anson was especially fine as the jealous husband Ford.
 Indeed his was a performance that deepened the significance of the play."

 He was in The Witness for the Defence by A. E. W. Mason, which ran for 64 performances at the Empire Theatre, opening in December 1911.
 This came to Toronto, where the same reviewer wrote, "Mr. A. E. Anson... is known to be one of the most eloquent actors of the day – a man much of the type of Sir George Alexander, the possessor of a beautiful voice and the bearing of a person of distinction as he is supposed to be in the play."

 The play Romance by Edward Sheldon, in which Anson played Cornelius van Tuyl, ran for 160 performances in 1913 at the Maxine Elliott Theatre.
 A critic wrote, "Mr. Anson's complete command of the resources of his art is a treat to all lovers of acting, and his suave ease upon the stage a thing to be copied by many a player."
 In London, Romance opened at the Duke of York's Theatre on 6 October 1915; Anson, who produced the play, appeared again as van Tuyl.
 The play ran for 1,049 performances.